qdrant/landing_page/qdrant-landing/content/articles/sayt.md

 Qdrant is one of the fastest vector search engines out there, so while looking for a demo to show off, we came upon the idea to do a search-as-you-type box with a fully semantic search backend.
 Now we already have a semantic/keyword hybrid search on our website.
 But that one is written in Python, which incurs some overhead for the interpreter.
 Naturally, I wanted to see how fast I could go using Rust.

 Since Qdrant doesn't embed by itself, I had to decide on an embedding model.
-The prior version used the [SentenceTransformers](https://www.sbert.net/) package, which in turn employs Hugging Face's Bert-based [All-MiniLM-L6-V2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2/tree/main) model.
+The prior version used the [SentenceTransformers](https://www.sbert.net/) package, which in turn employs Bert-based [All-MiniLM-L6-V2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2/tree/main) model.
 This model is battle-tested and delivers fair results at speed, so not experimenting on this front I took an [ONNX version](https://huggingface.co/optimum/all-MiniLM-L6-v2/tree/main) and ran that within the service.

 The workflow looks like this: